Forest expansion of two-body partition functions for sparse interaction graphs: Conclusions

 \section{Conclusions}

-In this paper we have put forward a methodology to write the Boltzmann probability distribution of a 2-body Hamiltonian in terms of trees, following a formula first derived by Brydges and Kennedy, and then Abdessalam and Rivasseau (the BKAR expansion).
-Such formula is a generalization of the fundamental theorem of calculus to functions of $N(N-1)/2$ variables.
-First, we have shown that for sparse graphs with large cycles (and bounded interactions), the probability distribution can be written in terms of a polynomial forest expansion,e.g. sum over connected or disconnected subtrees of the interaction graph, for a temperature such that $\beta\leq \beta_c\approx 0.54 \text{sup}_{ij}|H_{ij}|$.
+In this paper we have put forward a methodology to write the Boltzmann probability distribution of a 2-body Hamiltonian in terms of trees, following a formula first derived by Brydges and Kennedy, and then refined by Abdessalam and Rivasseau (the BKAR expansion).
+Such formula is a generalization of the fundamental theorem of calculus to functions of $N(N-1)/2$ variables and the expansion for the partition function can be thought of as a generalization of polymeric expansions.
+While re-deriving the loop expansion first obtained by Chertkov and Chernyak, we have shown that the ``cycle perturbative" phase is hidden within a ``forest phase", with two different expansion temperatures.
+First, we have shown that for sparse graphs with large cycles (and bounded interactions), the probability distribution can be written in terms of a polynomial forest expansion,e.g. sum over connected or disconnected subtrees of the interaction graph, for a temperature such that $\beta\leq \beta^*\approx 0.54 \text{sup}_{ij}|H_{ij}|$.
 We have in particular focused on two regimes: graphs with large cycles which are cycle dense or cycle sparse.
 Our definition of dense is based on the scaling of the degree of the dual graph (e.g. cycles become vertices).
 If the degree of the dual graph scales with the size of the interaction network, then the graph is dense according to this definition.
-The difference between the two cases is only important when $\beta=\beta_c$, in which case for dense graphs the correction to the forest sum is of order one, whereas for sparse graphs if it is of order $1/L$, with $L$ the minimum cycle length.
+The difference between the two cases is only important when $\beta=\beta^*$, in which case for dense graphs the correction to the forest sum is of order one, whereas for sparse graphs if it is of order $1/L$, with $L$ the minimum cycle length.

 We have then shown that we can recast the forest expansion in terms of a tree-cotree splitting of the original interaction Hamiltonian.
 We have also provided a favorable choice of such tree, e.g. a maximally spanning tree on a weighted interaction graph.